navnorth/wp-oer/readme.txt

 == Changelog ==

+= 0.6.1 =
+* improved display of featured resources on subject pages
+* display default image on Recommended Content slider if none available
+* fix saving and display of created and modified dates
+* fix taxonomy query on subject area resource lists

 = 0.6.0 =
 * additional keyboard accessibility fixes
 * allow null values for Learning Resource Type and Interactivity